-The ISL6444 dual channel controller can be used either in power systems with a single-stage power conversion when the battery power is converted into the desired output voltage in one step, or in the systems where some intermediate voltages are initially established.
+The ISL6225 dual channel controller can be used either in power systems with a single-stage power conversion when the battery power is converted into the desired output voltage in one step, or in the systems where some intermediate voltages are initially established.
 The choice of the approach may be dictated by the overall system design criteria or simply to be a matter of voltages available to the system designer, like in the case of PCI card applications.

 When the power input voltage is a regulated 5V or 3.3V system bus, the feed-forward ramp may become too shallow, which creates the possibility of duty-factor jitter especially in a noisy environment.
-The noise susceptibility when operating from low level regulated power sources can be improved by connecting the VIN pin to ground via a resistor.
-The internal pull-up current source of ~15μA will create a voltage drop across the resistor.
-If this voltage is lower than 2.5V, the feed-forward ramp generator will be internally reconnected from the VIN pin to the VCC pin and the ramp slew rate will be doubled.
-Application circuits for dual-step power conversion are presented in Figure 10.
+The noise susceptibility when operating from low level regulated power sources can be improved by connecting the VIN pin to ground.
+The feed-forward ramp generator will be internally reconnected from the VIN pin to the $\rm V{CC}$ pin and the ramp slew rate will be doubled.
+Application circuits for dual-step power conversion are presented in Figures 11 through 15.